missionfission/dragon-project/think.md

 get_efficiency(conv.info, array_sizes)

-algorithms -> execute and log bottlenecks
+- algorithms -> execute and log bottlenecks

-identify the bottleneck portions, transform it in a library of transformations
+- identify the bottleneck portions in code, what is the stencil there, transform it using a library of transformations

+- after the transformation, check performance benefit